 If you have many pages, you can use the Filter pages field to find the names and slugs of specific pages.

-Be sure to click save before leaving the Navigation tab to save changes.
+Be sure to click Save before leaving the Navigation tab to save changes.
 If you do not want to save changes, click the Cancel button.

 Editing and Arranging Navigation